2024 Boulder Summer Conference | May 12-14, 2024

-St Julien Hotel
+At the St. Julien Hotel

 The conference is co-sponsored by the Center for Research on Consumer Financial Decision Making at the University of Colorado and by the Leeds School of Business.
-Group rates are available at the St. Julien Hotel.